numsim-group/klimakoffer/milestone5/milestone5_spatial_discretization.md

 **Remark:** Even though we are now dealing with partial derivatives, the finite difference formulas can be applied dimension by dimension.
 @@

-We now have enough tools to obtain a discrete form for the diffusion term of the $2D$ EBM \eqref{eq:diffterm}.
+We now have enough tools to obtain a discrete form for the [diffusion term of the $2D$ EBM](/milestone5/milestone5_heat_transfer/#eqdiffterm).
-Our goal is to obtain a finite difference scheme to discretize \eqref{eq:diffterm} with the following properties:
+Our goal is to obtain a finite difference scheme with the following properties:
 * The scheme must be **central**: To model the parabolic nature of the heat conduction term (see [Milestone 2 - Conservation and Balance](/milestone2/milestone2_conservation-and-balance/)), we require the scheme to be symmetric.
 * The scheme must be **compact**: To avoid wide stencils, we require the scheme to only use the information from neighboring nodes.
 * The scheme must be as **accurate** as possible: We will select a scheme of the highest order possible, such that our approximation is as accurate as possible given our constraints.